lcouper/RprogrammingCourse/Week4/README.md

 Since we did not specify any additional if/else commands, we're essentially telling R not to do anything to the times associated with Course A. Notice that in this example, we chose to overwrite the original times vector.
 However we could have also created a new vector ("TimesCorrected", for example) and stored the corrected times there instead.

+In addition to for loops, there are also loops called "while loops" which perform some command *while* a certain condition is met.
+You will get some practice with these in the exercises.